-If you’re travelling through Europe, stop by Kiev for the cheapest beers on the continent!
+If you’re traveling through Europe, stop by Kiev for the cheapest beers on the continent!
 A major hub for architecture and culture, you can be cultured and enjoy a pint for only $1.17.
-We recommend Lvivske Premium, a popular beer enjoyed by Ukranians as their oldest beer- it was first brewed in 1714!
+We recommend Lvivske Premium, a popular beer enjoyed by Ukrainians as their oldest beer- it was first brewed in 1714!
 It’s a light beer, with a full malty taste.

 Puerto Rico, San Juan

-Puerto Rico is a beautiful island in the Caribbean: so it’s naturally full of beautiful beaches and palm tree lined lanes.
+Puerto Rico is a beautiful island in the Caribbean: so it’s naturally full of beautiful beaches and palm tree-lined lanes.
 While you’re enjoying the scenery, try Old Harbour Kofresi: a malt stout brewed right on the island.
-It’s enjoyed by locals and tourists alike for its slightly dense, chocolatey flavour, and it’s one of the cheapest pints in South America!
+It’s enjoyed by locals and tourists alike for its slightly dense, chocolatey flavor, and it’s one of the cheapest pints in South America!

 Addis Ababa, Ethiopia

 Made to mimic European-style beers, Hakim Stout is the most popular beer in Ethiopia.
 Known for its thick, sweet taste, it’s made by Harar Brewery: the most popular Ethiopian beer company.
 While you’re there, you should also sample Harar Beer, a pale lager.
 If you’re not a fan of dark beers, Harar’s the one to try!